Chloroquine or Hydroxychloroquine

 Observational Cohort of Hydroxychloroquine Versus No Hydroxychloroquine

-This observational, retrospective cohort study analyzed data for adult patients hospitalized for COVID-19 pneumonia at four French tertiary care centers over a 2-week period (March 17–31, 2020).11 Patients were eligible if they required oxygen by mask or nasal cannula.
-Patients were excluded if they were immediately admitted to the intensive care unit (ICU) or admitted with acute respiratory distress syndrome (ARDS) (requiring non-invasive ventilation or mechanical ventilation).
-The treatment arms compared were initiation of hydroxychloroquine at a daily dose of 600 mg within 48 hours of admission and the absence of hydroxychloroquine during the same period.
-The primary outcome was a composite of transfer to the ICU within 7 days of enrollment and/or death from any cause.
-An inverse probability of treatment weighting approach was used to “emulate” randomization.
+This observational, retrospective cohort study analyzed data for adult patients who were hospitalized for COVID-19 pneumonia at four French tertiary care centers over a 2-week period (March 17–31, 2020).
+Patients aged 18 to 80 years were eligible if they had PCR-confirmed SARS-CoV-2 infection and required oxygen by mask or nasal cannula.
+Exclusion criteria included hydroxychloroquine initiation before hospitalization, receipt of another experimental COVID-19 treatment within 48 hours, organ failure that required immediate admission to the intensive care unit (ICU) or continuous care unit, admission with acute respiratory distress syndrome (ARDS) that required noninvasive ventilation with continuous positive airway pressure or mechanical ventilation, discharge from the ICU to standard care, or if a decision was made to limit or stop active treatments that were prescribed at admission.
+Patients in one treatment arm received a daily dose of hydroxychloroquine 600 mg within 48 hours of admission; patients in the other arm did not receive hydroxychloroquine during the same period.
+The decision to use hydroxychloroquine to treat a patient was based on local medical consensus and prescriber opinion, and was reportedly independent of patient characteristics.
+Patients were followed from baseline until death, loss to follow-up, or the end of follow-up on April 24, 2020.
+The primary outcome was survival without transfer to the ICU at Day 21.
+An inverse probability of treatment weighting approach was used to “emulate” randomization.10

-- 81 patients were eligible for the analysis; 84 participants received hydroxychloroquine and 97 participants did not.
+- Of the 181 patients who were eligible for the analysis, 84 participants received hydroxychloroquine within 48 hours, eight received hydroxychloroquine beyond 48 hours, and 89 participants did not receive hydroxychloroquine.

 - Co-morbidities were less common in the hydroxychloroquine group; overall initial COVID-19 severity was well balanced across the treatment arms.

-- In the inverse probability of treatment weighting analysis there was no difference in the composite outcome between the hydroxychloroquine group (20.5% of participants) and the non-hydroxychloroquine group (22.1% of participants).
-Similarly, there was no difference between the groups in the secondary outcomes of all-cause mortality and development of ARDS.
+- In the inverse probability of treatment weighted analysis, there was no difference in the primary outcome (survival rate without ICU transfer at Day 21) between the hydroxychloroquine group (76% of participants) and the non-hydroxychloroquine group (75% of participants).
+Similarly, there was no difference between the groups in the secondary outcomes of survival and survival without ARDS at Day 21.

-- Among the 84 patients receiving hydroxychloroquine, eight patients (9.5%) experienced electrocardiogram (ECG) changes requiring treatment discontinuation at a median of 4 days from the start of dosing, including seven patients with a QTc that prolonged >60 ms and one patient with new onset, first-degree atrioventricular (AV) block.
+- Among the 84 patients who received hydroxychloroquine within 48 hours, eight patients (10%) experienced electrocardiogram (ECG) changes that required treatment discontinuation at a median of 4 days from the start of dosing, including seven patients with a QTc that prolonged >60 ms and one patient with new onset, first-degree atrioventricular block.
+None of these patients received azithromycin.

 In this retrospective study, there was no difference in clinically important outcomes between patients who received hydroxychloroquine within 48 hours of hospital admission and those who did not.